Tenberg21/IoT_Mini-Project-/README.md

 The database was implemented using sqlite3, and the graphical presentation of data was achieved through Grafana.
 ## IOT Testbed
+IOT testbed shell commands are executed based on the provided cheat sheet.
 #### Node
 Node firmware was assembled by combining and adapting elements from the RIOT-OS course material examples.
 The firmware in this repository is not fully utilized, with a significant portion of its functionality left unused.
 However, this design choice allows for flexibility and leaves room for improvement, which can be implemented on the server side only if required.
 #### Border Router